Don't have time to read an article? We've got you covered! Check out our tutorial video below.

 Let's begin with the place where we link exchange accounts:

 We can see in the above image that we are able to link multiple different exchange accounts and wallets on the "Accounts" page in the "Settings" tab.
-This also shows how you can link multiple exchange accounts from the same exchange without any issue.
+It should be noted that you can link multiple exchange accounts from the same exchange without any issue.

 Whether you want to link 1 Bittrex account or 25, it's possible with Shrimpy.
 Each exchange account that you link will show up in the box that I have highlighted with the green outline.

 Note: Settings is a global tab.
 This tab applies to all exchange accounts and does not change when you toggle between exchanges.